 Alec knew from experience that it was impossible to dissuade his mother from anything once she’d set her mind to it.
 She might have issued the invitation, but since his father’s untimely death in service to the Clave, Alexander was now head of the household.
 It was his discretion to rescind the invitation at any time and for any reason of his choosing.
 He would, of course, pay dearly for going beyond his mother’s wishes.
 But that was a price Alec had long ago grown used to, and he wasn’t a young child any more to be cowed by simple threats and shouting.

 In truth, everything about Magnus Bane was curious to Alec.
 He was well-known throughout the local countryside to be a mystic, occasionally in the employ of the Clave, yet Alec had observed all day the man deftly deflecting or avoiding any direct discussion of ghosts, witchery or the spirit world.
-Now, here he was wandering the halls in a state of undress, his thin silk nightshirt practically displaying his lean but well-muscled body to any passerby.
+Now here he was wandering the halls in a state of undress, his thin silk nightshirt practically displaying his lean but well-muscled body to any person who might pass by.

 Alec really couldn’t complain too much about that display as he studied Bane’s handsome features from his vantage point under the stairwell.
 Of course he wasn’t the only one to have noted Bane’s many charms.
-Nearly every woman present at dinner (and a good portion of the unattached men) had been intrigued by him, including the lecherous Lady Belcourt, with whom it seemed Bane had already made some acquaintance long ago.
+Nearly every woman present at dinner (and a good portion of the unattached men) had been intrigued by him, including the lecherous Lady Belcourt, with whom it seemed Bane already had some acquaintance.
 The Countess had attached herself to the poor fellow for the course of the evening; given some of the expressions that had flitted across the man’s face while Lady Belcourt spoke, Alexander had almost felt sorry for him.

 Alec’s thoughts were cut short as the door to the billiard room slowly opened.
-The cascade of light moving toward him froze Bane in his tracks, panic flitting across his face.
+The cascade of light moving toward him froze Bane in his tracks.
+Panic flitted across his face.
 Swiftly, Alec considered his options.
 Allowing Bane to be discovered would be one way to get rid the man effectively.
 But it was hardly an honorable course of action for a host to stand idly by while one of his invited guests was humiliated.
 And if Bane left now, his mother would only bring in someone else until she had satisfied her latest whimsy.
-Bane’s replacement might be even worse, a true charlatan or a thief; at least if Alec stepped in now, perhaps he would have some leverage to use to find out what Bane was really up to, and what information the man may have gathered so far about Lydia's death.
+Bane’s replacement might be even worse, someone without the Clave's tacit endorsement - possibly a true charlatan or a thief.
+At least if Alec stepped in now, perhaps he would have some leverage to use to find out what Bane was really up to, and what information the man may have gathered so far about Lydia's death.

 Before he could talk himself out of it, Alec stepped forward, grasped Bane’s wrist and pulled the startled man close against his chest.
 He brought his other hand up to quickly cover Bane’s mouth, drawing him into the deeper shadows beneath the stairs.
 Alec spun them so that Bane’s body, in its light colored clothing, was inward and shielded from the hallway.
 Alec’s black evening clothes blended with the shadows and rendered them almost invisible.

 Trapped within the circle of Lord Alexander Lightwood’s surprisingly strong arms, Magnus shivered as his unexpected savior’s warm breath fanned over the sensitive skin of his neck, taunting him.
 He was exceedingly grateful to have been rescued from discovery, but how would Magnus explain to his host what business he had out of bed at such an hour?
 His mind raced, trying to think of an excuse that would seem plausible.
 Sleepwalking?
-That had worked in the past when he wasn't yet prepared to reveal the true scope of his abilities.
+That had worked in the past, at times when he wasn't prepared to reveal the whole truth.

 But Lydia Branwell’s family had always had a special place in Magnus’s heart.
 Her grandfather Henry, Magnus's longtime friend, had insisted that Lydia was a happy, loving young woman who would never have jumped from atop the tower of Lightwood Hall of her own volition as the local constabulary wished everyone to believe.
 When Lady Maryse had reached out through a mutual acquaintance and asked for Magnus's help solving Lydia's death once and for all, Magnus had sworn to Henry that he would get to the truth.
 He couldn’t afford to be distracted by the handsome face of the primary suspect – Lydia’s bereaved fiancé.